dandlim/Breakout/README.md

-COMP 124 HW 5:  Breakout!
+Breakout!
 ==========================

-For this homework assignment, you will write a program to play the classic arcade game of Breakout, which was developed in 1976 by Steve Wozniak, who would later become one of the founders of Apple.
+You will write a program to play the classic arcade game of Breakout, which was developed in 1976 by Steve Wozniak, who would later become one of the founders of Apple.
 In Breakout, your goal is to clear a collection of bricks by hitting each of them with a bouncing ball.